Objectives of the service

 For the wave predictions, the combination of altimetry, scatterometry and in situ will particularly impact swell prediction, which are often critical to predict for offshore wind operations.

-The regional ocean current prediction approach from Global Seas already incorporates altimetry data products from e.g., the SRAL instrument on Cryosat-2, Jason 1-3 and Sentinel 3A and 3B.
-With the newly released data products from Sentinel-6 (Michael Freilich) there is scope to quite significantly increase the data availability for the Global Seas solution, which again should lead to higher accuracies and confidence in the Global Seas modelled parameters when the Sentinel-6 data is incorporated into the solution.
-In the Global Seas CCN we will therefore extend the current data processing system to also include the Sentinel-6 data in near-real-time and assess and, if possible, optimize the data accuracies.
+The regional ocean current prediction approach from Global Seas already incorporated altimetry data products from e.g., the SRAL instrument on Cryosat-2, Jason 1-3 and Sentinel 3A and 3B.
+With the newly released data products from Sentinel-6 (Michael Freilich) the data availability for the Global Seas solution is significantly increased, leading to higher accuracies and confidence in the Global Seas modelled parameters.

 Current Status